 Just before entering the New Delhi railway station, the train passed through the Minto Bridge which treated me with the first glimpse of the iconic Connaught Place.
-However, a tryst with Delhi’s magnificence had started a few moments before this.
+However, a tryst with Delhi’s magnificence had started a few moments earlier.

 The outskirts with the manufacturing plants, an overcrowded metro passing by in some distance and the bustling roads with the DTC buses and the posh cars—a normal sight for a lot of people but for a thirteen year old kid from an economically backward state who hadn’t travelled much, all this seemed very aspirational.
 It was a sight from my first visit to Delhi after developing episodic memory.
-The movie Delhi-6 had released a couple of months prior to this and I was already drooling over Rahman’s peppy music and Mehra’s beautiful depiction of Chandni Chowk when this journey happened.
+The movie Delhi-6 had just released.
+I was already drooling over Rahman’s peppy music and Mehra’s beautiful depiction of Chandni Chowk when this journey happened.
 It somehow added significantly to the associated memories.
 But the surprising and perhaps good thing about this experience was that it engendered a feeling of hope, excitement and happiness that I have continued to associate with Delhi till this day.

 The fascination stemmed from me being keen on history while growing up—kings, wars, monuments, practices and their interconnectedness particularly sparked my interest.
 I have always had a lot to read about Delhi simply because it has received special attention from historians and writers.
-Some of it is due to a recency bias where it being the national and to some extent, the intellectual capital of India has fueled a rise in its prominence in matters of discourse.
-But to be fair, being the epicentre of a vast country like India for sustained periods since the medieval times is in itself a testament of its perennially strong character.
+Recency bias due to it being the national and to some extent, the intellectual capital of India has fuelled a rise in its prominence in matters of discourse.
+But to be fair, being the epicentre of a vast country like India for sustained periods since the medieval times is a testament of its perennially strong character.

 Living the dream

-The weekly metro rides to visit my close relatives for combating homesickness during the initial years of college were particularly important.
+The weekly metro rides to visit my close relatives for combating homesickness during the initial years of college was one such thing.
 It was a two-hour ride on the yellow line from Badli to Huda City Centre but it never felt like a chore.

 The line spans stations with diverse characteristics which leads to people from all walks of life boarding and deboarding the train.
 Whether it be the workers from the industrial area of Badli, government employees heading to the Central Secretariat, students from the North and South Campus, travellers going to Old Delhi, or millennials travelling to Gurgaon—simply observing them and listening to their conversations was a grounding and often amusing experience.

-An eccentric thing that a friend and I did sometimes was to quietly sit at the Malviya Nagar metro station.
-It is an architectural marvel because of this awesome ventilation system that it has (probably others have this as well) where a strong stream of pleasantly cool air passes through the platform every couple of minutes.
+Sometimes a friend and I used to quietly sit at the Malviya Nagar metro station.
+It is an architectural marvel because of this super cool ventilation system that it has (probably others have this as well) where a strong stream of pleasantly cool air passes through the platform every couple of minutes.
 There used be an eerie silence which was interrupted rhythmically by the sound of the trains arriving or departing and spending just 20 minutes there was meditatively refreshing.

 Outside the metro trains and stations, I loved moving around Lutyens’ Delhi.
 Nothing comes close to making one realise Delhi’s importance in the grand scheme of things—it is clean, green, historic and political.
 Travelling around the brightly lit India Gate late at night or passing through the series of embassies in Chanakyapuri with a Prateek Kuhad, The Local Train or Ankur Tewari song playing on the stereo is an experience that has always left me craving for more.
 When done after having a sumptuous meal of Changezi Chicken and Khameeri Roti in Karol Bagh, life has just always felt complete.
 There has been a deep sense of contentment which says that this is happiness and I don’t want anything else.